ivelin/zk0/federate/README.md

 # Federated Learning with HuggingFace LeRobot and Flower (Quickstart Example)

-This introductory example to using [🤗LeRobot](https://huggingface.co/lerobot) with Flower.
+This introductory example to using [🤗LeRobot](https://huggingface.co/lerobot) with [🌼Flower](https://flower.ai/).
 It demonstrates that it is feasible to collaboratively train a robotics AI model on remote clients with their local data and then aggregated it in a shared model.

 In this example, we will federate the training of a [Diffusion](https://arxiv.org/abs/2303.04137) policy on the [PushT](https://huggingface.co/datasets/lerobot/pusht/tree/v1.3) dataset.
 The data will be downloaded and partitioned using [Flower Datasets](https://flower.ai/docs/datasets/).
 This example runs best when a GPU is available.